typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ### Cold email guidelines

-Here's the cold email structure that worked for me:
+Here's how I initially contacted people:

   * Briefly describe what I made and the success I've already had (# visitors, news coverage, etc.).
-  * Briefly tell them what my goal is.
+  * Tell them what my goal is.
   * Ask them for something that will help me accomplish this goal.

-Sometimes I tracked clicks by linking `http://asterank.com/?f=n`, where n is a unique string.
-This way, even if they didn't respond, I could tell who was interested enough to click through by looking at analytics.

-Guidelines for following up:
+I followed up with:

-  * Update on project (latest successes, features, etc.).
-Don't include this if you are following up on a specific promise they already made.
+  * Update on project - latest successes, features, etc. (skip this if you're following up on a promise they've already made).
   * Ask them for something.

 ### Choosing the victims